-Article 3 Exemption for buy-back programmes and stabilisation
+Exemption for buy-back programmes and stabilisation

 1. The prohibitions in Articles 9 and 10 of this Regulation do not apply to trading in own shares in buy-back programmes when the full details of the programme are disclosed prior to the start of trading, trades are reported as being part of the buy-back programme to the competent authority and subsequently disclosed to the public, and adequate limits with regards to price and volume are respected.
-Such trading must be carried out in accordance with the objectives specified in paragraph a and the regulatory technical standards referred to in paragraph 2c of this Article.
+Such trading must be carried out in accordance with the objectives specified in paragraph 1a and the regulatory technical standards referred to in paragraph 2c of this Article.

-1a.
+- 1a.
 In order to benefit from the exemption provided for in this Article, a buy-back programme shall comply with conditions for buy-back programmes laid down in the regulatory technical standards referred to in paragraph 3b.
-In addition, the sole purpose of that buy-back programme must be to reduce the capital of an issuer (in value or in number of shares) or to meet obligations arising from any of the following:

-(a) debt financial instruments exchangeable into equity instruments;

-- (b) share option programmes or other allocations of shares, to employees or to members of the administrative management or supervisory bodies of the issuer or of an associate company. - 1b.
+In addition, the sole purpose of that buy-back programme must be to reduce the capital of an issuer (in value or in number of shares) or to meet obligations arising from any of the following: - (a) debt financial instruments exchangeable into equity instruments; - (b) share option programmes or other allocations of shares, to employees or to members of the administrative management or supervisory bodies of the issuer or of an associate company.

+- 1b.
 The issuer must have in place the mechanisms ensuring that it fulfils trade reporting obligations to the competent authority of the regulated market on which the shares have been admitted to trading.
-These mechanisms must record each transaction related to "buy-back" programmes, including the information specified in Article 20(1) of Directive 93/22/EEC.

-- 2. The prohibitions in Articles 9 and 10 of this Regulation do not apply to trading in securities or associated instruments for the stabilisation of securities when stabilisation is carried out for a limited time period, when relevant information about the stabilisation is disclosed, notified to the competent authority, and adequate limits with regards to price are respected and provided that such trading it complies with the conditions for stabilisation laid down in the regulatory technical standards referred to in paragraph 2c of this Article. - 2a.
-For the purposes of this Article, "securities" shall mean: - (a) shares and other securities equivalent to shares; - (b) bonds and other forms of securitised debt, or - (c) securitised debt convertible or exchangeable into shares or into other securities equivalent to shares.
+These mechanisms must record each transaction related to "buy-back" programmes, including the information specified in Article 20(1) of Council Directive 93/22/EEC1. - 2.
+The prohibitions in Articles 9 and 10 of this Regulation do not apply to trading in securities or associated instruments for the stabilisation of securities when stabilisation is carried out for a limited time period, when relevant information about the stabilisation is disclosed, notified to the competent authority, and adequate limits with regards to price are respected and provided that such trading it complies with the conditions for stabilisation laid down in the regulatory technical standards referred to in paragraph 2c of this Article.